-The Small American Towns Where You’ll Find the Most Holiday Cheer
+These Small Towns Have the Most Holiday Cheer in America

 Solvang is just a 45-minute drive from Santa Barbara, but you’ll feel like you’ve been transported a lot farther when you arrive in this Dutch-inspired village jam-packed with bakeries.
-There may not be any snow, but that doesn’t stop the town from throwing a Christmas celebration that would make Santa proud, with decorations lighting up every building during Julefest.
-Throughout December, you can visit Santa, go on a candlelight tour of the town, sip wine on the Skål Wine and Stein Stroll, and use clues to find the Solvang Nisse, the town’s resident mischievous sprite.
+There may not be any snow, but that doesn’t stop the town from throwing Julefest, a Christmas celebration that would make Saint Nick proud.
+Throughout December, you can visit Santa’s Village, go on a candlelight tour of the town, join a parade, and use clues to find the Solvang Nisse, the town’s resident mischievous sprite.

-No relation to the famous music festival, this Woodstock has its own claim to fame: Wassail Weekend.
-During this annual festival, the quiet New England town transforms into the ultimate winter wonderland with three days of events that include a parade, artisan markets, home tours, special holiday performances, and the chance to experience a 19th-century Vermont Christmas at a working dairy farm.
+Although it has no relation to the famous music festival, this Woodstock has its own claim to fame: Wassail Weekend.
+During this annual festival, the quiet New England town transforms into the ultimate winter wonderland with three days of events that include a parade, artisan markets, film screenings, carriage rides, special holiday performances, and the chance to experience a 19th-century Vermont Christmas at a working dairy farm.